-- Is it typical that the student would not reply to emails for some time? - When was the last time you heard from or physically saw the student? - Does the student have a history of being out of contact? - Are there other community members (peers, colleagues, etc.) that might be in touch with the student? - Have others expressed concern about the student? - What outreach have you tried already-emails, calls, leaving notes, using department means (Slack, messaging app, etc.)?
+- Is it typical that the student would not reply to emails for some time? - When was the last time you heard from or physically saw the student? - Does the student have a history of being out of contact? - Are there other community members (peers, colleagues, etc.) that might be in touch with the student? - · Have others expressed concern about the student? - What outreach have you tried already-emails, calls, leaving notes, using department means (Slack, messaging app, etc.)?
 Have you tried multiple means to connect? - Are there any mental or physical health concerns that you are aware of? - Does the student live alone or with others?

-Initial outreach to the student may come from a member of the HDS faculty or Student Services.
-If a student does not respond to faculty or departmental outreach, HDS Student Services may initiate a wellness check.
+Initial outreach to the student may come from a member of that student's department or if a student does not respond to faculty or departmental outreach, it may be necessary to consult with the appropriate Student Affairs Office contact for support and to initiate a wellness check.